finite-element/finite-element-course/doc/source/L4_feprobs.rst

    where we have used the geometric-arithmetic mean inequality `2ab \leq a^2+b^2`.

-We can now use the trace inequality to estabilish solveability for the Poisson problem with (full or partial) Dirichlet conditions.
+We can now use the trace inequality to estabilish solvability for the Poisson problem with (full or partial) Dirichlet conditions.

 .. proof:theorem:: Solving the Poisson problem with partial Dirichlet conditions